HatsuMora/MiniDNS/README.md

 # MiniDNS
-This is my first project on the way to learn Go, it is a DNS server
+This is my first Go project; on the way to learn Go, it is a DNS server

 ## Installation
 Build it and run it